ASU-EGR314-301-S-2026/EGR314-Team301/docs/04-Team-Block-Diagram/Team-Diagram.md

 | Debug sensor read | Button on `F` | `F` | Force an immediate humidity sensor reading |
 | Debug motor cycle | Button on `W` | `T` and `B` | Send test sequence: `FWD`, then `REV`, then `STOP` |

+---

 ## Communication Sequence Functionality and Requirements Alignment

-The communication sequence was designed to directly support the user’s primary interaction with the rover.
-The user sends a movement command through MQTT, and the gateway node receives that command and distributes it to both motor nodes.
-This allows the rover to respond quickly to user input with simple and predictable behavior.

-Separating the gateway from the motor nodes ensures that command handling and motor control are independent, which improves system reliability and makes debugging easier.
-If an issue occurs, it can be isolated to either communication or motor control rather than both.
+As shown in the sequence diagram above, the communication system is designed to minimize latency between user input and rover response.
+Commands are sent from the user through MQTT to the gateway, which immediately distributes them to the motor nodes.
+This ensures fast and predictable control of the rover.

+Separating command flow from sensor and camera data prevents interference between control and feedback systems.
+This allows high-bandwidth camera data to be transmitted without delaying critical motor commands.

 The humidity sensing path supports environmental monitoring requirements.
-The sensor node sends humidity data through the camera system, which then forwards the data to the gateway.
-The gateway publishes this information to MQTT so the user can see real-time environmental data.
+The sensor node sends humidity data through the camera system, which forwards it to the gateway and then to MQTT for user display.

-The camera system provides visual feedback by publishing image data directly to MQTT.
-This improves usability by giving the user immediate confirmation of the rover’s surroundings and actions.
+The camera system provides visual feedback by publishing image data directly to MQTT, allowing the user to observe rover surroundings in real time.

-Debug functionality also supports system validation.
-The sensor node button allows immediate testing of sensor readings, while the gateway button allows direct testing of motor commands without relying on the web interface.
-These features helped ensure that each subsystem worked correctly during integration.
+Debug functionality supports system validation.
+The sensor node button allows immediate testing of sensor readings, while the gateway button allows direct testing of motor commands without requiring the full communication chain.

 ---

 ## Message Structure Design Process

 The original design used a structured packet-based protocol with defined message types, acknowledgements, error handling, and routing rules.
-While this approach was flexible, it introduced unnecessary complexity for the final system requirements.
+While flexible, this approach introduced unnecessary complexity for the final system.

-During development, the team evaluated which features were actually needed.
-Since the rover primarily needed to move, report humidity, and stream camera data, the communication system was simplified to focus on those functions.

-Using simple commands such as `FWD`, `REV`, and `STOP` reduced the amount of parsing required on each node and made it easier to test communication paths.
-It also reduced the likelihood of bugs related to incorrect packet formatting or unused message fields.

-Separating command messages from sensor and camera data also improved clarity.
-Each subsystem handles only the messages relevant to its function, which simplifies both implementation and debugging.
+The team evaluated system requirements and determined that only a small set of commands and data types were needed.
+Simplifying the communication structure reduced parsing complexity, improved reliability, and made debugging easier.

+This decision prioritized ease of implementation and alignment with actual system functionality over extensibility that was not required for the final design.

 ---

 ## Top 5 Biggest Software Design Changes Since the Proposal

 1. **Simplification of the communication protocol**
-   The original proposal included a detailed packet structure with message types, acknowledgements, error handling, telemetry requests, and configuration updates.
-During implementation, the team realized that many of these features were not necessary for the final system.
-The protocol was simplified to focus on essential commands (`FWD`, `REV`, `STOP`) and basic data transmission.
-This reduced complexity, improved reliability, and made debugging significantly easier.
+   As shown in the sequence diagram, the original packet-based system with ACKs, telemetry, and error handling was replaced with a simpler command-based approach.
+This reduced complexity and improved reliability.

 2. **Adoption of MQTT as the primary communication interface**
-   The initial design considered more localized or custom communication methods.
-The final system uses MQTT as the primary interface between the user and the rover.
-This change improved flexibility by allowing commands and data to be transmitted over a standardized and widely supported protocol.
-It also made it easier to integrate the web interface and display real-time data.
+   The system now uses MQTT for all user interaction.
+This change improved flexibility and made it easier to integrate a web-based interface for control and monitoring.

 3. **Separation of motor control into independent nodes**
-   Originally, motor control may have been more centralized or abstracted.
-In the final design, each motor is controlled by its own node.
-The gateway sends commands to both nodes independently, allowing each motor subsystem to operate and be tested separately.
-This improved modularity and made it easier to diagnose issues with individual motors.
+   The updated diagram shows that each motor is controlled by its own node.
+This improved modularity and allowed each motor system to be tested independently.

 4. **Modification of the sensor data path**
-   The original design likely assumed a more direct path between the sensor and the gateway.
-In the final implementation, the humidity sensor sends data through the camera system before reaching the gateway.
-This reflects the actual hardware layout and communication wiring.
-Updating the design to match this structure ensured consistency between documentation and implementation.
+   The sequence diagram reflects that humidity data is routed through the camera system before reaching the gateway.
+This matches the final hardware configuration.

 5. **Addition of debug button functionality**
-   Debugging features were added to improve testing and validation.
-The sensor node includes a button that forces a humidity reading, and the gateway includes a button that cycles through motor commands (`FWD`, `REV`, `STOP`).
-These additions allowed the team to test individual subsystems without relying on the full communication chain, which made integration faster and more reliable.
+   The diagram shows local button-triggered behavior.
+These features allowed testing of sensor readings and motor commands without relying on MQTT, improving development efficiency.

 ---

 ## Diagram Source Files

 * Editable block diagram source file: Download Draw.io Source
 * High resolution diagram image: Download PNG
 * Full diagram asset bundle ZIP: Download Assets

 All diagram source files are stored in the repository so the block diagram can be edited, reproduced, and reviewed.